-Thanksgiving Day marks the beginning of our seventh year for The Sounds of Brazil’s ‘live’ streaming station.
+Thanksgiving Day marks the beginning of our 8th year for The Sounds of Brazil’s ‘live’ streaming station.

 Thankful to share Brazil’s music and culture with you.

 We took a big step forward on Thanksgiving Day, 2014 with our ‘always live’ streaming station at Connectbrazil.com.